‘Transportation, driven by rapid growth in car use, has been the fastest growing source of C02 in the world’ – Michael Replogie

 Mayors in major cities around the world are grappling with how to persuade or legislate to get people out of their cars to reduce congestion, pollution,C02 emissions and increase active travel.
 Cities are home to half the world’s population but only occupy 3% of global land.
 They do however account for 75% of all greenhouse gas emissions.
 This is why it is essential to concentrate our energies on changing habits and culture in cities.
 Here are some of the initiatives around the world that might inspire change.

-Oslo has announced that it plans to ban private cars from the city centre by 2019. it is part of a plan to cut greenhouse emissions by 50%.
+Oslo has removed all parking spaces from the city centre in 2019. it is part of a plan to cut greenhouse emissions by 50%.

 Cardiff has announced that it will ban cars from the city centre once a year.

 In India, Gurgaon has decided it will observe car-free day every Tuesday from 7 a.m. to 7 p.m. to encourage people to use alternative modes of transport.
 It believes it will save an average of 2.6 kg of greenhouse gas emissions per person per day.